appsecnz/appsecnz.github.io/conference/sponsorship.md

 |**Seating**|3 tables<br>6 chairs|2 tables<br>4 chairs|1 table<br>2 chairs|1 table<br>2 chairs|
 |**Rate**|$400|$300|$200|$200|

 Each booth space will be provided one power strip, and all tables will be fully draped.
+Booths will be configured by the venue team on Thursday morning, and will be available for sponsor staff to set up after noon on Thursday.
+If desired, sponsors are welcome to staff their booths on Thursday afternoon, through the close of pre-conference training (5:30 p.m.).

-**Optional Video Displays:** We can provide 65" HDMI-compatible displays, on rolling stands, through the venue's A/V support team, for use in vendor exhibition booths.
-The cost is $375 each, which includes use of the display during the main conference (Friday and Saturday), delivery/pick-up, and on-site setup.
+**Optional Video Displays:**

+**65" TVs:** The venue's A/V support team can provide 65" HDMI-compatible displays on rolling stands, for use in sponsor exhibition booths.
+The cost is $395 each, which includes use of the display during the main conference (Friday and Saturday), delivery/pick-up, and on-site setup.
+Platinum and Gold Sponsor booths can accommodate two (2) displays, while Silver/Bronze Sponsor booths can accommodate one (1).

+**Projector and Screen:** There is a permanently installed projector and screen, located in one corner of the Sponsor Exhibition Area.
+The option is available (on a first-in, first-served basis) for one Gold Sponsor to reserve that corner booth and use the projector and screen during the main conference (Friday and Saturday).
+The cost for this option is $450.

 ## A La Carte Sponsorship Opportunities